ocadotechnology/aimmo/docs/architecture/games/interactable.md

 An `Interactable` is a dynamic object that exists in the `WorldMap`.

-All Interactable's follow the same basic logic:
+All Interactables follow the same basic logic:
 CONDITIONS &rarr; EFFECTS &rarr; TARGETS

-This is to say that an `Interactable` has 1 or more [conditions](conditions.md) its checking for. once the conditions are met, it will apply any [effects](effects.md) it has to 1 or more specified targets.
+This is to say that an `Interactable` has 1 or more [conditions](conditions.md) it's checking for.
+Once the conditions are met, it will apply any [effects](effects.md) it has to 1 or more specified targets.
 Currently the only compatible target is an avatar.

 ## Implementation

-When implementing a new `Interactable` there is a number of criteria that needs to be met:
+When implementing a new `Interactable` there is a number of criteria that need to be met:

 1. Any and all conditions should be specified in the `__init__()` method.